chipsalliance/firrtl-spec/spec.md

 # Types

-FIRRTL has three classes of types: _ground_ types, _aggregate_ types, and _reference_ types.
+FIRRTL has four classes of types: _ground_ types, _aggregate_ types, _reference_ types, and _property_ types.
 Ground types are fundamental and are not composed of other types.
 Aggregate types and reference types are composed of one or more aggregate or ground types.
 Reference types may not contain other reference types.
+Property types represent information about the circuit that is not hardware.

 ## Ground Types